vlang/vlang-blog/content/blog/getting-started-with-v.md

 you code in one of two ways:

 1. Directly run the program with `v run file.v` or `v run directory`.
-   You can even to `v run .` to run the only main function in the directory.
+   You can even do `v run .` to run the only main function in the directory.
 2. Compile the program with `v file.v` (optionally as `v -prod file.v`) and then run the generated executable.